(All information here is copyrighted by Brian Keller, 2012).

 - the suspected “problem valve” number will show up in the top of the LCD screen when the FUS message is displayed.

-- Try removing the wire for that valve number and run the schedule again.
+- Try removing the wire for that valve number, clear the message and run the schedule again.

 - If you have multiple numbers appearing, remove the wire for each of them, clear the message, and run the schedule without the valves connected.